Marker Logo

 this page online

+Settlements & Settlers.
 In addition, it is included in the Nebraska State Historical Society series list.
 A significant historical month for this entry is April 1876.

 Location.
 40° 5.464′ N, 98° 31.277′ W. Marker is in Red Cloud, Nebraska, in Webster County.
-Marker is on West 6th Avenue west of North Cedar Street, on the right when traveling west.
+It is on West 6th Avenue west of North Cedar Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Red Cloud NE 68970, United States of America.
 Touch for directions.

 1871 Webster County 1971 Marker image.
 Click for full size.

-Photographed By Bill Kirchner, September 22, 2014
+Photographed by Bill Kirchner, September 22, 2014

 2. 1871 Webster County 1971 Marker